open-telemetry/opentelemetry-specification/specification/trace/api.md

 implementing the `Span` interface.
 This is done in order to expose a `SpanContext` as a `Span` in operations such as in-process `Span` propagation.

-If a new type is required for supporting this operation, it SHOULD not be exposed publicly if possible (e.g. by only exposing a function that returns something with the Span interface type).
+If a new type is required for supporting this operation, it SHOULD NOT be exposed publicly if possible (e.g. by only exposing a function that returns something with the Span interface type).
 If a new type is required to be publicly exposed, it SHOULD be named `NonRecordingSpan`.